 A short while before landing the breakfast got served.
 They came by with the cart and you could basically build your own breakfast.
 This is pretty awesome, as you get exactly what you want.
 This was also the time that we got to see daylight outside of the windows.

 Now I had the chance for the first time to use their two outside cameras and watch the plane.
 Before I only saw a black screen.
-As long as you above the clouds, the forward facing camera only shows clouds.
+As long as you above the clouds, the forward-facing camera only shows clouds.
 It’s a bit more fun to watch the camera in the fin as you can see at least the plane.
 It gets very interesting once we got through the clouds and actually were approaching the runway.

 The taxi time to the gate was pretty short once we touched down.
-Once I got off the plane I followed the signs to Immigration and tried to get their as quick as possible to be one of the first one in line.
+Once I got off the plane I followed the signs to Immigration and tried to get there as quick as possible to be one of the first ones in line.
 There were a few other planes arriving and my line had a few people ahead of me.
 It took me about 20 minutes to reach the immigration officer.
 He checked my passport and I was through.
 No questions asked, like in the US.
 After immigration, you end up in the baggage claim area.
 I had to wait only a few minutes before my bag showed up and I was off through customs into the terminal.

 From there, I headed to the Cathay Pacific Arrivals Lounge, as it was too early in the morning for the Hotel to check-in.